MicrosoftDocs/SupportArticles-docs/support/power-platform/power-apps/dataverse/cleanup-inherited-access.md

 Use the [check access command](/power-apps/user/access-checker) in model-driven apps to check  which users have access to a record.
 Administrators can use the check access command to check individual users who have access to a record or all users who have access to a record.

-When using the access checker, you'll see a list of reasons why a user has access.
+When using the access checker, you see a list of reasons why a user has access.
 Some of these reasons indicate that the sharing was due to access to a related record.
 For example:

-- Record was shared with me because I have access to related record
+- Record was shared with me because I have access to related record.
 - Record with shared with team(s) that I'm a member of because the team has access to related record.

 ### Use the RetrieveAccessOrigin message to verify access to a record